Weekly Trader's Outlook

 Market Breadth:

 The Bloomberg chart below shows the current percentage of members within the S&P 500 (SPX), Nasdaq Composite (CCMP) and Russell 2000 (RTY) that are trading above their respective 200-day Simple Moving Averages.
-All three indices are higher on the week and all of them saw improvement in market breadth.
-Compared to last Friday, the SPX (white line) breadth moved down to 77.91% from 72.09%, the COMPX (blue line) increased to 47.88% from 43.89%, and the RUT (red line) improved to 58.62% from 52.70%.
+There was a quick reversal of market breadth once the indexes began to sell-off intra-week.
+On a week-over-week basis, the SPX (white line) breadth fell from 75% to 68%, the CCMP (blue line) fell from 51% from 42%, and the RTY (orange line) dropped from 67% from 65%.

 Source: Bloomberg L.P.

 Market breadth attempts to capture individual stock participation within an overall index, which can help convey underlying strength or weakness of a move or trend.
 Typically, broader participation suggests healthy investor sentiment and supportive technicals.
-There are many data points to help convey market breadth, such as advancing vs. declining issues, percentage of stocks within an index that are above or below a longer-term moving average, or new highs vs. new lows.
+There are many data points to help convey market breadth, such as advancing vs. declining issues, percentage of stocks within an index that are above or below a longer-term moving average or new highs vs. new lows.